tarunkolla/FISH-Language/README.md

   If .fish file is in a separate folder:<br>
-  java -jar fish.jar path/to/the/program/file.fish
+  $java -jar fish.jar path/to/the/program/file.fish

   If .fish file is in the same folder as fish.jar<br>
-  java -jar fish.jar <filename>.fish
+  $java -jar fish.jar <filename>.fish

 Youtube-link